Deta-Cold/delta-firmware/docs/misc/hello_world_feature_TT.md

 We are not asserting the exact result of the greeting (that is done by unit tests), we just check it has the expected structure - but we can check really anything here.

-Note the usage of `trezorlib.hello_world.say_hello`, which we defined earlier, so we see how it can be useful for testing purposes.
+Note the usage of `detahardlib.hello_world.say_hello`, which we defined earlier, so we see how it can be useful for testing purposes.

 #### Optional step
 If we want to be fully compatible with `CI`, we need to create expected `UI-test` results.
 The most straightforward way to do it is to run `make test_emu_ui_record` in `core` directory.

 ## Conclusion
-All changes in one commit can be seen [here](https://github.com/trezor/trezor-firmware/commit/8a855b38e69bea64ba79ca704876cf4862a9ff79).
+All changes in one commit can be seen [here](https://github.com/detahard/detahard-firmware/commit/8a855b38e69bea64ba79ca704876cf4862a9ff79).

-Ideas for potentially useful Trezor features are welcome.
+Ideas for potentially useful detahard features are welcome.
 Feel free to submit issues and open PRs, even if incomplete.